cts/cts.github.com/documentation/how-to-write-a-treesheet.markdown

 layout: page
+title: How to Write a Treesheet
+header: Pages
 ---

-# How to Write a Treesheet

 A treesheet is a set of relations between objects around the web.
 A relation can be thought of as an link between one piece of web content and another.